 "Yeah, it's great," Roxas agreed half-heartedly.

-"Your loss," Sora said, threatening to crack up again.
+"Your loss," Sora said, shrugging.

 She leaned up against the wall next to Roxas.
 They were currently occupying the back right corner of their English classroom, and weren't in any hurry to be seated.
 "It was okay… pretty much the usual," she replied vaguely.
 "Yours?"

-As Yuri rushed over to talk to a boy that Roxas didn't recognize, he whispered, "Anything but ordinary.
-Picture Yuri staking out my house, and you pretty much have my summer in a nutshell."
+As Yuri rushed over to talk to a boy that Roxas didn't recognize, he said in a low voice, "Picture Yuri dropping by my house unannounced, and you pretty much have it."

-Riku was trying to get in on the secret, but Roxas waved him off.
-Semi-pouting, Riku slouched away towards Yuri, who was still at the front of the room talking to the same guy as before.
-"She told us about it," Naminé whispered back.
-"We tried to tell her that it wasn't a good idea, but…"
+Riku was very obviously trying to listen in, but Roxas waved him off.
+Riku slouched away towards Yuri, who was still at the front of the room talking to the same guy as before.

 "She just really likes you."